nawrasbaghdadi/stackexample/README.md

 Here is some information to help you get rolling along, whether you are doing backend or frontend.
 There are lots of ways to program javascript.
 We are following the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript), this should be your reference.
 We are coding in ES6.

-Most of our programmers use the light, fast and efficient text editor [Atom](https://atom.io/).
+We recommend using the light, fast and efficient text editor [Atom](https://atom.io/).
 Atom has an ES6 Linter that can be set using the AirBnB guide.
-After setting up Atom, you will want to [add the packages](https://atom.io/docs/v1.2.4/using-atom-atom-packages) `linter`, `linter-eslint`, and `react`
+After setting up Atom, you will want to [add the packages](https://atom.io/docs/v1.2.4/using-atom-atom-packages) `linter`, `linter-eslint`, and `react`.

+We also recommend developing in Google Chrome, using the React Developer Tools add on.